privacylab2/index-chat/implementation.md

 # Index Protocol

 Index Protocol is implemented in **TypeScript**, using **libsodium** as the main cryptographic backend.
+<br/><br/>Note: each directory in lib has a directory.md file which explains what each file does.
 ## Security Notice

 When implementing your own app or version of the protocol, it is critical to follow the guidelines strictly.